adamrenklint/bap/old_notes.md

 bap.sequence(
   introPattern,
   [2barDrumPattern, 2barSamplePattern],
-[bap.sequence(1barDrumPattern, 1barDrumPattern), 2barSamplePattern]
+  [bap.sequence(1barDrumPattern, 1barDrumPattern), 2barSamplePattern],
+  [bap.sequence(1barDrumPattern).repeat(/*1*/), 2barSamplePattern],
+  [bap.sequence(1barDrumPattern).repeat(3), 4barSamplePattern]
 )

+---

+HOW DOES TEMPO WORK?
+- where can tempo be set? pattern, sequence, globally?
+- what overrides what?
+REMEMBER TO THINK "COMPOSABLE", BUT ALSO OUT OF THE BOX RE-USABLE...

 ---